roeperlab/SalivaryGland_scRNAseq/README.md

-Welcome to paperplanning hub for May et al 2024!
+Welcome to the github repo for May et al 2024!

 * Final dataset can be found at GEO acession number XXXX - the final dataset used in the paper is file may2024.rds which can be loaded into R and be used as the starting point for any of the analyses below.
 * Complete.analysis contains all analysis from loading data the raw data through all generated figures in the paper.